wmeints/fairlearn-demo/README.rst

 1. First, install the requirements for the notebooks: :code:`pip install -r requirements.txt`
 2. Next, start jupyter notebooks from the root of the repository: :code:`jupyter notebook`

 The notebooks are located in the :code:`notebooks` folder.
-You can the notebooks out of order.
+You can execute the notebooks out of order.

 .. _fairlearn: http://fairlearn.org
 .. _prepare-dataset.ipynb: notebooks/prepare-dataset.ipynb